 Our primary processing operations involve the conversion of raw stevia leaf to intermediate-grade stevia extract (approximately RA 60 grade).
-This generally follows the following process: (i) stevia leaves are dried, crushed and extracted with water; (ii) the resin is washed with food grade ethanol to release the glycosides; and (iii) the glycosides are concentrated with an absorption resin, and dried to formulate the primary extract.
+This processing generally proceeds as follows: (i) stevia leaves are dried, crushed and extracted with water; (ii) the resin is washed with food grade ethanol to release the glycosides; and (iii) the glycosides are concentrated with an absorption resin, and dried to produce the primary extract.

 Primary processing operations are the more capital intensive of the two extract production processes.
-In order to meet our customer's requirements and expected market demand, we have invested in the construction of two new facilities to expand our manufacturing capabilities.
+In order to meet customer requirements and expected market demand, in 2007-2008 we invested in the construction of two facilities to expand our manufacturing capabilities.
 Operations commenced in the first quarter of 2009 at our two facilities in Dongtai and Mingguang, which increased our total potential raw leaf processing capacity by 720% to 41,000 MT.
-The facilities each have capacity of 18,000 MT per year, adding to our prior capacity of 5,000 MT.